Choosing a health centre

 As a patient, you are not required to transfer your information to the new place of treatment.
 When you visit the facility for the first time, you will be informed about the joint register and the fact that information can be transferred between the operating units without separate consent.
 You can also prohibit the disclosure of your information to the new health centre, in which case you are responsible for providing it to the health care professional treating you.

-The annual fee for outpatient care at a health centre is valid for one calendar year in the health centre to which the payment was made.
+Client fee for outpatient care at a health centre can in many municipalities be paid annually.
+Annual fee is valid for one calendar year in the health centre to which the payment was made.
 In other words, if you change your health centre over the course of a calendar year and you have already paid the previous health centre, you must also make the payment to the new one.
 If you do not pay the annual fee, you will be charged for accessing the services in accordance with the Decree on Client Fees in Social Welfare and Health Care.

 The ways in which municipalities provide their residents with healthcare services differ considerably.
 You should therefore find out what services your municipality and health centre provide.
 Some municipalities wish to offer their primary healthcare clients greater freedom of choice than that prescribed in the Health Care Act.
 For example, clients may change their health centre more often than once a year.
 Dental care and maternity and child health clinic services can also be chosen separately.